As you know if you’ve been around here for a while, our second daughter, Ani, had a challenging time learning to read.

 I’ve seen the same thing with my second two daughters.

-After Savvy Reading launched Star several grades ahead in reading, she’s tackled learning Mandarin Chinese this year with gusto, and frequently comes home telling us it’s her favorite part of school.
+After Savvy Reading launched Star several grades ahead in reading, she tackled learning Mandarin Chinese with gusto, and frequently came home telling us it’s her favorite part of school.
 She’s not afraid of things being hard and she knows that, if she keeps working, she’ll eventually master it.
+She started doing Savvy Math last summer and has LOVED learning those skills too (she now does Savvy Math for her homeschool math curriculum).

-It’s my favorite thing to see Savvy Reading not just solve reading problems for so many kids, but also give them skills that they continue to use in all aspects of their life as they learn at school and at home.
+It’s my favorite thing to see Savvy not just solve reading and math problems for so many kids, but also give them skills that they continue to use in all aspects of their life as they learn at school and at home.

-If Savvy Reading sounds like it might be a good fit for your child, use the code JANSSEN25 for $25 off every month of your subscription.
+If Savvy sounds like it might be a good fit for your child, this is the week to sign up!
+Use the code FRIENDSFAMILY2024 for $25 off every month of your subscription (the sale ends Thursday night, so don’t wait!).

-And, of course, if you have any questions about Savvy Reading, let me know in the comments and I’m happy to help!
+And, of course, if you have any questions about Savvy Reading or Savvy Math, let me know in the comments and I’m happy to help!

 Photos by Heather Mildenstein